genomic-medicine-sweden/metaval/docs/output.md

 - [De novo assembly](#De-novo-assembly) for extracted reads of TaxID
 - [Bowtie2](#Mapping) - Map raw Illumina reads to a pathogen genome database or map Illumina reads of specific taxIDs to genomes with positive BLAST hits.
 - [minimap2](#Mapping) - Map raw Nanopore reads to a pathogen genome database or map Nanopore reads of specific taxIDs to genomes with positive BLAST hits.
-- [FASTA/BAM of individual pathogen](#FASTA-BAM-of-individual-pathogen) For the pathogen screening workflow, prepare an individual FASTA/BAM file for each pathogen with mapped reads.
+- [Individual FASTA or BAM](#Individual-FASTA-or-BAM) For the pathogen screening workflow, prepare an individual FASTA/BAM file for each pathogen with mapped reads.
 - [Call Consensus](#Call-Consensus) - Call consensus sequences for reads mapped to pathogen genomes
 - [MultiQC](#multiqc) - Aggregate report describing results and QC from the whole pipeline
 - [Pipeline information](#pipeline-information) - Report metrics generated during the workflow execution